 - Ignition interlock installation

 In addition to the legal consequences, a DUI can negatively impact other aspects of your life, as well.
 A conviction can cause personal embarrassment, difficulty finding or maintaining employment, financial hardship, have consequences on your professional license, and more.

 Our Experienced DUI Attorney Can Help Florida Residents and Non-Residents

 Adam Rossen understands that bad things sometimes happen to good people.
-That is why he is here to help those facing DUI charges in Broward County.
+That is why he is here to help those facing DUI charges in Fort Lauderdale, Broward County and all South Florida.
 Right from the start, Adam offers information and solutions.
 When you meet for your free strategy session, Adam takes the time to make sure you fully understand all your rights so you can decide together how to best move forward to meet your goals.
 His dedication to service and aggressive representation have helped many clients just like you.
 Take a moment to see what those clients have to say about their experiences with Adam, and then call our office to speak to Adam and find out for yourself.
 A DUI charge does not have to ruin your life.
 Let Adam and his legal team help you fight your Florida DUI charge and protect your future.